16BitNarwhal/MCPetsy/README.md

 ### Background Processing

 All posting operations run in the background and send notifications via Poke when complete.
-You can continue using Claude while Mijiji handles the posting process.
+You can continue with your day while Mijiji handles the entire selling process.

 ## 📱 Poke Integration

-Mijiji integrates with [Poke](https://poke.com) to send you real-time notifications when:

-- Your item has been successfully posted
-- There's an error during posting
-- Browser automation tasks complete
+Mijiji integrates with [Poke](https://poke.com) by The Interaction Company as your primary interface.
+Simply text Poke on your phone to:

+- **Sell items**: Text descriptions or send photos of what you want to sell
+- **Get updates**: Receive notifications when your items are posted
+- **Handle negotiations**: AI manages buyer conversations automatically
+- **Track progress**: Get real-time updates on posting status

-To set up Poke notifications:
+To set up Poke integration:

-1. Get your Poke API key
+1. Get your Poke API key from [poke.com](https://poke.com)
 2. Add it to your `.env` file as `POKE_API_KEY`
-3. You'll receive notifications directly through Poke when tasks complete
+3. Start texting Poke to sell your items!

 ## 🛠️ Development